 This well-known vitamin is extremely helpful when fighting infection, so at the first sign of a cold be sure to increase your intake by eating plenty of berries, citrus fruits, papayas, broccoli and red peppers which will help keep you protected.

-A melt-in-the-mouth supplement such as New Era Q can help to ward off symptoms of catarrh and sinus disorders, while New Era J can help those suffering more general cold symptoms.
+A melt-in-the-mouth supplement such as New Era Q can help to ward off symptoms of catarrh and sinus disorders, while New Era J can help those suffering from more general cold symptoms.
 When taken together, they promise to offer the ultimate protection from colds and flu.
-(Available to buy from powerhealth.co.uk for £8.79 each).

-During the colder months many people become deficient in Vitamin D. When it comes to combating a cold Vitamin D is essential to help regulate immune response.
-Make sure you're getting enough exposure to the sun's UVB rays by going outside in the sun for at least 15 minutes per day.
+When it comes to combating a cold, Vitamin D is essential in helping to regulate an immune response.
+During the colder months, many people become deficient in Vitamin D because they stay inside avoiding the weather but you need to make sure you expose yourself to the sun's UVB rays by going outside for at least 15 minutes per day - even if it's chilly.
 For those unable to do so, a great alternative is opting for vitamin D3 supplements.
 Taking one daily not only boosts the immune system and fights infection but can also help with depression, bone and joint and heart health.

 Try to incorporate plenty of zinc-rich foods in your diet, including pumpkin seeds, spinach, beef, wheat germ and cocoa.
 This is because the zinc will decrease the time period of the symptoms you are experiencing.
 You can also take a good quality supplement such as a Zinc Citrate daily.

-Pelargonium is a herbal remedy which can help with respiratory infections, sore throats and general cold and flu symptoms.
-Take this remedy as soon as you begin to feel the onset of illness and continue until showing signs of improvement.
+Pelargonium is a natural, herbal remedy which can help with respiratory infections, sore throats and general cold and flu symptoms.
+Take this remedy as soon as you begin to feel the onset of illness and continue until you see signs of improvement.